cometbft/cometbft/docs/references/storage/README.md

 However, while running the same set of experiments locally vs. in production, we obtained contradicting results on the impact of the key layout on these numbers.

 ### **Local-1node**
 In this setup, we came to the conclusion that, if pruning is turned on, only the version of CometBFT using the new database key layout was not impacted by it.
-The throughput of CometBFT (meaured by num of txs processed within 1h), decreased with pruning (with and without compaction) using the current layout - 500txs/s vs 700 txs/s with the new layout.
+The throughput of CometBFT (measured by num of txs processed within 1h), decreased with pruning (with and without compaction) using the current layout - 500txs/s vs 700 txs/s with the new layout.
 The compaction operation itself was also much faster than with the old key layout.
 The block processing time difference is between 100 and 200ms which for some chains can be significant.
 The same was true for additional parameters such as RAM usage (200-300MB).

 We show the findings in the table below. `v1` is the current DB key layout and `v2` is the new key representation leveraging ordercode.